-PESTLE Analysis of Dove analyses the brand on its business tactics.
-Dove PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
-The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.
+Dove PESTLE (or PESTEL) Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Dove examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Let us start the Dove PESTLE Analysis:

 The political factors in the Dove PESTLE Analysis can be explained as follows:

 Unilever is the parent brand of Dove.
 It has its headquarter setup in London.
 There was lot of speculation that after Brexit it would move its headquarter away from London.
 But later on, it was announced that headquarter would stay in London.
 Political rift between the British and European union was the major news recently.